slatekit/kiit-site/src/hugo/slatekit-v3/content/arch/results.md

 {{% feature-end mod="arch/results" %}}

 ## Check {#check}
 There are 3 ways to check / pattern match the result type and its actual branch/values.
 These range from coarse to fine grained matches depending on the situation.
 Typically though, as with other implementations you just need to check for Success / Failure.
-However, you can also check the categories of errors or the specific error types.
+However, you can also check the sub-categories of Successes and Failures.
 {{< highlight kotlin >}}

     import slatekit.results.*